Sitefinity/sitefinity-admin-app-extensions/README.md

 Apart from the major formatting functions, located on the formatting bar in the HTML content editor, you can add a word counter functionality.
 You do this by providing a custom implementation of the **EditorConfigProvider**, which you place in the **toolbar-extender** folder.

-### Custom content editor toolbar spellcheck
+### Custom content editor edit menu and custom toolbar spellcheck

 You can find another sample of extending the editor toolbar in the editor-extender/spell-check folder.
-This extension adds a button that calls an external API - the Azure cognitive services' Bing spell check and based on the response styles the issues differently and adds a tooltip with the proposed changes that is showed on click so the user can accept the correct spelling.
+This extension adds a toolbar button that calls an external API - the Azure cognitive services' Bing spell check.
+Based on the response the spelling issues are marked in yellow.
+Upon clicking on a marked word a custom edit menu containing the proposed change and buttons for accepting and discarding the changes is shown.
+In order for this to happen the **EditMenuProvider** is implemented.
+This interface defines **getButtons** method which returns the buttons that should be displayed on click.
+To make an element editable it should be marked with atleast 2 attributes: **data-sf-ec-immutable** and **custom-edit-menu**.
+It is a good idea to mark the element with another custom unique attribute that will be used for identification in the **getButtons** method.
+In this specific example the **suggestion** attribute is used.

 You can find more in the comments in the files, but to get it working you need to add your Azure API key (More information on how to get a key: https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/) in the editor-spell-check-provider.ts file and add the Aure API endpoint (https://api.cognitive.microsoft.com) to the connect-src section of you Sitefinity's WebSecurity module.

 ### Custom dialogs in the grid and in editing mode